hemerajs/hemera/docs/plugin.md

 ## Plugin timeout

-If you need to handle a lot of plugins you could run into timeout issues e.g if your forgot to call the callback or when no promise was resolved.
+If you need to handle a lot of plugins you could run into timeout issues e.g if you forgot to call the callback of a plugin or when no promise was resolved.
 These errors are hard to track.
-In order to find out which plugin caused it you can specify a `pluginTimeout`.
+In order to find out the cause you can specify a `pluginTimeout`.
+`pluginTimeout` is the number of millis to wait before a plugin is marked as "frozen".
-The error contains a property `fn` which contains your plugin functions all associated informations about your plugin.
+The error object has a property `fn` which contains your plugin function and all associated informations about your plugin.

 ```js
 new Hemera(nats, { pluginTimeout: 100 })